hanjingo/doc/NOTE/HIGH_FREQUENCY_TRADING/chapter10.md

 ### Volatility-Dependent Offset

 In high-volatility conditions, limit orders farther away from the market are likely to be hit, generating higher premium for market makers.
 In low-volatility conditions, however, limit orders may need to be placed closer to the market to be executed.
-A sample determination of volatility-dependent offset is shown in equation:
+A sample determination of volatility-dependent offset is shown in the equation:
 $$
 \text{offset}_{t} = \text{round}(\frac{1}{T} \sum_{\tau = t - 1}^{t - T}(p_{\tau} - p_{\tau - 1})^{2})
 $$